190905186/SecureEncryptor/README.md

 ---

-Here’s a **README section** you can include to guide users on how to install the app using the `.exe` installer:

----

 ### 🖥️ Installing Secure Encryptor

-To install the application using the prebuilt Windows installer:
+To install the application using the prebuilt Windows installer ( The installer works only for windows):

 1. **Download** the latest version of `SecureEncryptorInstaller.exe` from the [`output/`](output/) folder
 2. **Double-click** the `.exe` file to launch the installer.